Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Applying Model to Practice

 The output variable of the prediction model is constructed from the consumers' revealed preferences, namely, their template choices.
 In our setting, consumers first choose a theme among all themes; only one template from each theme is displayed as the cover picture for each theme at this stage.
 Once consumers click on the chosen theme, they can browse all templates in the chosen theme and choose some of the templates to take photos.
-We assume that consumers make binary choices for each template they browse and can choose multiple templates since consumers can select an unlimited number of themes and templates within the paid time window.
+We assume that consumers choose among templates they have browsed (i.e., cover-page templates of each theme and all templates within the chosen theme).
+Each choice observation is a consumer-template pair consisting of one consumer and one template she has browsed.
+If she chose the template, the observation counts towards a positive sample.
+If she did not choose, the observation counts towards a negative sample.
+Consumers make binary choices for each browsed templates and can choose multiple templates since consumers can select an unlimited number of themes and templates within the paid time window.
 The chosen templates belonging to the chosen theme naturally serve as the positive samples.
-The unchosen templates belonging to the chosen theme serve as the negative samples because consumers see them but decide not to take photos with them.
-For the unchosen themes, the cover-page templates count toward the negative samples because consumers see them upon choosing the themes and do not choose them.
+The unchosen templates belonging to the chosen theme serve as the negative samples because consumers browse them but decide not to take photos with them.
+For the unchosen themes, the cover-page templates count toward the negative samples because consumers browse them upon choosing the themes and do not choose them.
 However, the other templates belonging to the unchosen themes do not count as negative samples and are not included in the analysis because consumers do not have a chance to see them.
 Overall, the output variable $Y_{ij}$ for consumer $i$ and template $j$ is constructed as follows: